Quantum-Accelerators/quacc/docs/src/user/advanced/jobflow.md

 ## Introduction

-[Jobflow](https://github.com/materialsproject/jobflow) is a program developed by the Materials Project to write computational workflows.
+[Jobflow](https://github.com/materialsproject/jobflow) is a program developed by the [Materials Project](https://materialsproject.org/) team to write computational workflows.
 It can be used in place of Covalent, if preferred.

-Make sure you completed the ["Optional: Jobflow Setup"](../install/jobflow.md) and ["Optional: FireWorks Setup"](../install/fireworks.md) sections of the installation instructions.
-Additionally, you should read the Jobflow [Quick Start](https://materialsproject.github.io/jobflow/tutorials/1-quickstart.html) to get a sense of how Jobflow works.
+Make sure you completed the ["Jobflow Setup"](../install/advanced/jobflow.md) section of the installation instructions.
+Additionally, you should read the Jobflow documentation's [Quick Start](https://materialsproject.github.io/jobflow/tutorials/1-quickstart.html) to get a sense of how Jobflow works.
 Namely, you should understand the `Job` and `Flow` definitions, which describe individual compute tasks and workflows, respectively.

 ### Example 1: Running a Job